-I hope to provide a few tutorials in the coming weeks to help you incorporate my favorite activities into your classroom during one of the toughest planning times of the year.
-If there is a certain activity that you want to learn more about, be sure to let me know in the comments!
+I have been working hard to write thorough activity tutorials to share my favorite routines with you!
+In each tutorial, I provide a detailed walkthrough as well as resources for you.
+If there is a certain activity that you want to learn more about, be sure to let me know in the comments.
 For now, keep reading to learn more about one of my original writing activities, La Lluvia.

 This activity provides students with choice and also provides opportunity for creative thinking, writing, and hands-on review.
 This is one of the only writing activities where my students *don’t*complain*at*all*!!!!!
 They have PLENTY of choice when it comes to what they write about, and how they do so.